 Canadians pay some of the highest investment fees on the planet.
 Most of the Canadian mutual funds charge very high fees.
 Those fees directly reduce your returns.
 Too much of the investment returns end up in the wrong pockets.
 The very good news is that in 2025 you can move to very good, very simple and very inexpensive investment options.
 Cutting your fees from the 2.0% area to 0.20% or lower is life-changing.
 It could even double your retirement nest egg.
 Who doesn’t want to retire with twice the financial security, twice the lifestyle?
 Canadians should avoid most mutual funds.
 It’s so easy to leave your mutual funds and your advisor behind; you can move to a better place.

 Most Canadian mutual funds are offered by salespersons, not qualified advisors.
-These advisors at Canadian banks and other sales shops for the high fee funds have very low investment knowledge.
+These advisors at Canadian banks and other strip mall sales shops for the high fee funds usually have very low investment knowledge.
 Their only concern is selling you a product and lining their own pockets.

 Beat the bank at their own game